Looking After Your Child

 Strengthening their bones

-The good news is that there are a number of simple things that you can do to protect your child's bones:
+The good news is that there are several simple things that you can do to protect your child's bones:

 Give them a bone-healthy diet – Healthy bones need a well-balanced diet, especially plenty of calcium.
 The best sources of calcium are milk and dairy products such as cheese and yoghurt.
 It's also found in green leafy vegetables, baked beans, bony fish and dried fruit.